navis-org/pymaid/docs/source/intro.rst

     treenode_id  parent_id  creator_id  x  y  z radius confidence
 0   ...

 You might have noticed that nodes are stored as pandas.DataFrame.
-That allows some fancy indexing and processing.
+That allows some fancy indexing and processing!

+>>> # Get all nodes with radius larger than -1
+>>> n.nodes[ n.nodes.radius > 1 ]

 Other data, such as annotations are stored as simple lists.